 To distinguish between children in an oversubscription criterion, priority will be determined based on distance between home and school.
-This is measured in a straight line from the address point marker for a child's address to the centre of the main entrance to the school site using Devon LA's Geographical Information System (GIS).
+This is measured in a straight line from the address point marker for a child's address to the centre of the main entrance to the school site using the LA Geographical Information System (GIS).

 Where new-build properties are not yet displayed on the map, an estimate of the property location will be made using all available information.
-This will be updated when possible.